4 Times Square: Offices

 The lowest office floors cover 35000 ft2 each, while the highest floors cover 25000 ft2 each.
-When designing the building, Fox & Fowle treid to maximize the amount of space illuminated by natural light.
+When designing the building, Fox & Fowle tried to maximize the amount of space illuminated by natural light.
 Since natural light could only penetrate about 25 percent of each office story, the office stories contain a flexible open plan arrangement.
 The lighting in the office stories can be controlled by dimmers.

 Condé Nast's space originally spanned floors 4 to 23 and cost an estimated $100 million.
 The Condé Nast offices were designed by Mancini Duffy, though Truman influenced the furnishings in the offices.
 The company's flagship magazines Vogue and Vanity Fair had their own stories, while The New Yorker had floors 20 and 21; the rest of the space had corporate offices.
 Most of Condé Nast's stories were shared by two publications; the elevator lobbies served as a common reception area, with glass doors on either side.
 Past the glass doors were curved "branding walls" with the logo of the publication that occupied the corresponding office space.
 Behind the "branding walls" on each floor are 750 ft2 rectangular conference rooms with beige or gray decorations, as well as 350 ft2 meeting spaces for editorial teams.
 Along the outer edges of each story, each publication's offices were connected by an "art corridor" decorated with works of art.

 Most of Condé Nast's offices were arranged in an open plan, which was not popular among the publication's employees.
 The open-plan workspaces had white-laminate and blue-gray aluminum workstations with wooden accents.
 Only five percent of offices were directly adjacent to windows, but the open plan allowed many lower-ranking employees to have desks next to windows.
 Publishers and top editors had their own offices at the corners, while senior staffers had to work near the building's core.
 Some editors customized their offices.
 For example, Anna Wintour of Vogue used aluminum chairs and potted bulbs to resemble a setting in Home and Garden magazine, and Ruth Reichl of Gourmet designed her offices in a contemporary style with red accents.
 Graydon Carter of Vanity Fair redesigned his editorial office so it looked like his previous accommodations.
 Test kitchens, two private dining rooms, and a photograph studio were also installed for Gourmet's recipe editors.
 Newhouse's office was on the 11th floor, unlike other executive offices that were generally placed at the top.